singhalsrishty/drools/README.md

 *This Repository contains A Demo Drool Embedded Project*

 ## Usage
-Clone and Run Application.java, then render to http://localhost:9898/drools/v1/drools/offer/{card-type} to enquire the discount on respective card-type. card-type could be - elite, master, worldclass
+Clone and Run DroolsexampleApplication.java, then render to http://localhost:9898/drools/v1/drools/offer/{card-type} to enquire the discount on respective card-type. card-type could be - elite, master, worldclass